Insality/defold-deployer/README.md

 Custom projects settings will override your global settings

 #### Recommendation
-Make link to `deployer.sh` file in your path with name `deployer` (via `ln -s deployer.sh deployer`)
+Make link to `deployer.sh` file in your system path with name `deployer` (via `ln -s deployer.sh deployer`)

 Add execution mode to it via `chmod +x`

+Place your **global settings** file nearby new `deployer` file link

 Call it in your project folder like: `deployer abd`

-Place your `global settings` file nearby new `deployer` file link

 ## Usage
 `bash deployer.sh [a][i][r][b][d] [--instant]`
 - `a` - add target platform Android
 - `i` - add target platform iOS
 - `r` - set build mode to Release
-- `b` - build project (game bundle will be in ./dist folder)
+- `b` - build project (game bundle will be in ./dist/bundle/ folder)
-- `d` - deploy bundle to connected device
+- `d` - deploy bundle && run to connected device.
+Auto start logging from connected device
-	- it will deploy && run bundle on Android
-	- it will only deploy bundle on iOS (for now)
 - `--instant` - make builder mode to Android Instant.
 It will always build in _Release_ mode

 Bundle files will be located at *./dist/bundle/{Version}/*